The-AVR/AVR-2022/README.md

 [VMC/README.md](VMC/README.md) to run the `setup.sh`
 script (add `--dev` for development).

-Note, with `docker-compose` commands, make sure to add `-f docker-compose-dev.yml` before the action such as `sudo docker-compose -f docker-compose-dev.yml up -d`.
+Note, with `start.py` commands, make sure to add `--local` to the command.
 This builds the Docker images locally rather than using prebuilt ones from GitHub CR.

 Finally, install recommended VS Code extensions.